Sipah-e-Muhammad Pakistan

-Sipah-e-Muhammad Pakistan (S.M.P) (جنود محمد; English: Soldiers of Muhammad) is a Shia Pakistani organization and former political party in turned vigilante assassin network and militant organization.
+Sipah-e-Muhammad Pakistan (S.M.P) (جنود محمد; English: Soldiers of Muhammad) is a Shia Pakistani organization and former political party-turned-vigilante assassin network and militant organization.

-It has claimed credit for a series of target killings of the leaders of Anti-Shia groups Sipah-e-Sahaba and Lashkar-e-Jhangvi.
+It has claimed credit for a series of target killings of the leaders of anti-Shia groups Sipah-e-Sahaba and Lashkar-e-Jhangvi.

 It was founded by Pakistani Shia cleric Allama Syed Mureed Abbas Yazdani in 1993 to counter the anti-Shia violence in Pakistan and was headquartered in Thokar Niaz Beg, Lahore.

 History

 Maulana Mureed Abbas Yazdani with his colleagues separated from Tehreek-e-Jafria Pakistan and formed the Sipah-e-Muhammad Pakistan in 1993 or 1994 in order to protect Shia Muslim community of Pakistan and to counter sectarian violence against the Pakistani Shia Muslims orchestrated by Takfiri deobandi groups such as Sipah-e-Sahaba or Lashkar-e-Jhangvi, It is involved in the assassination of sectarian clerics, activist's and other figures that are responsible for the anti-Shia violence in Pakistan.

 The formation of Sipah-e-Muhammad was part of a growing wave of Violent anti-shia incidents in Pakistan since 1980s by the sectarian Salafi, Wahabhi, Deobandi and Barelvi groups.
 Specifically, Sipah-e-Sahaba and Lashkar-e-Jhangvi which played a significant role in instigating and carrying out attacks on Shia Muslims in Pakistan.
 At the end of 1989 following the assassination of top Anti-Shia sectarian cleric Haq Nawaz Jhangvi by suspected Shia militants sparked the armed sectarian conflict in Pakistan between the Shiites and Sunnis all over the country, as Shia Muslim community also picked up arms and formed militias for self-defence in order to protect themselves from the Anti-Shia sectarian groups.

 According to Moulana Munawwar Abbas Alvi, a close colleague of Yazdani and founding member of the Sipah-e-Muhammad:

 "The Shia youth would have not picked up the weapons if they never have experienced insecurity and persecution from the sectarian groups during the 1980s because the government had failed to provide proper protection to the patriotic Shia Muslims of Pakistan and sectarian groups were operating in the country without any restrictions, so we had no choice other than forming militant organizations for self-defence.
 Our fight is against sectarian terror groups, not the State of Pakistan, nor our anti-sectarianist Sunni brothers".

 It is alleged that the Sipah-e-Muhammad Pakistan is the armed wing of Tehreek-e-Jafria Pakistan, The main Shiite political party of Pakistan.
 Its leader was Ghulam Raza Naqvi who was imprisoned in 1996 and released in 2014.
 Since his death in 2016, it is unclear who leads the group.

 It was alleged Yazdani's nephew Malik Muhammad Wasi-ul-Baqir was attempting to take control of Sipah-e-Muhammad.